BCDA-APS/epics-bluesky-vm/README.md

 In a minute or less, a web browser should open with a view, such as:

 ![Jupyter Lab](resources/jupyter-lab-server.png "Jupyter Lab in the terminal")

+## Developers: (Re)Create the VM

+This repository contains the [instructions](./.create/README.md) and resources to create a VirtualBox virtual machine image.

 ## References